kmatlock92/MeritBankProject2021/README.md

 # MeritBankProject2021
 Banking Application From scratch.
-A culmination of all are hard earned lessons.
+A culmination of all our hard earned lessons.